lakovicb/universal-playwright-scraper/README.md

 - Ensure a valid OpenAI API key.
 - Potential extensions: PDF export, LangChain pipeline, vector store ingestion.

+- **Note:** Due to the dynamic nature and limited static text on the Huggingface.co homepage, the scraper retrieved only minimal information, which resulted in a limited AI-generated summary.
+This behavior reflects a realistic limitation of scraping dynamic websites without interaction-based extraction.

 ---

 ## 🙏 Thanks